pgiani/KotlinTask/README.md

 Notes:

+No UI is necessary, displaying the results on the console is sufficient

 We will continue to expand on this basic concept during the interview
  - please install any dependencies you will need to make a REST API call
- - you may be giving a new JSON file to parse
+ - you may be giving a new JSON file to parse so make sure you code can read a raw JSON file
-No UI is necessary, displaying the results on the console is sufficient